Kukaheadla/Cluster_and_Cloud_Dashboard/README.md

 Ansible files for deploying the Twitter Harvester are in `deployment/harvester_deployment` To run this, run the file `deployment/harvester_deployment/open_crawler.sh` as you would any other ansible playbook.
 You need to have the correct SSH keys set up and the correct openrc.sh file from the MRC.

+The SSH key in crawler.yml is called demo.pem but you can replace this if setting up a new instance etc.

 # Cluster and Cloud Computing - Assignment 2